Go Back

 Shape the dough

-Place each piece of dough onto the baking sheet about an inch apart, sprinkle with a little flour, & cover with a damp towel and let them rest for 1 hour.
+7. Place each piece of dough onto the baking sheet about an inch apart, sprinkle with a little flour, & cover it with oiled plastic wrap or a large proofing bag.
+Let them rest for 1-2 hours or until they puff up a bit.

 Bake the sourdough ciabatta bread